 The chimney connector and chimney should be inspected at least once every two months during the heating season to determine if a creosote buildup has occurred.

-The presence in a chimney of soot or creosote in excess of 1/8" (3 mm) thick will indicate the need for immediate cleaning, possible modification of burning procedures, and more frequent inspections.
-If creosote has accumulated it should be removed to reduce the risk of a chimney fire."
+If a significant layer of creosote has accumulated (1/2" [3 mm] or more) it should be removed to reduce the risk of a chimney fire."